triton-inference-server/tensorrt_backend/README.md

 ##### --backend-config=tensorrt,coalesce-request-input=\<boolean\>,plugins="/path/plugin1.so;/path2/plugin2.so"

-* `coalesce-request-input` flag instructs TensorRT to consider the requests' inputs with the same name as one contiguous buffer if their memory addresses align with each other.
+* The `coalesce-request-input` flag instructs TensorRT to consider the requests' inputs with the same name as one contiguous buffer if their memory addresses align with each other.
 This option should only be enabled if all requests' input tensors are allocated from the same memory region.
-Default value is false.
+The default value is false.

-* `plugins` flag provides a way to load any custom TensorRT plugins that your models rely on.
-If you have multiple plugins to load, use a semicolon as the delimiter.

-* `execution-policy` flag instructs TensorRT backend to execute the model with different Triton execution policies (see `TRITONBACKEND_ExecutionPolicy` for detail).
+* The `execution-policy` flag instructs TensorRT backend to execute the model with different Triton execution policies (see `TRITONBACKEND_ExecutionPolicy` for detail).
 Currently the following values are accepted:
   * `DEVICE_BLOCKING`: corresponds to `TRITONBACKEND_EXECUTION_DEVICE_BLOCKING`,